Noket/SquidAV/README.md

 # SquidAV
-A Bukkit/Spigot service provide which detects malicious activity and immediately
+A Bukkit/Spigot service provide which detects malicious activity and immediately destroys the threat.